 To the right of the detailed entry are other functions/tools:

-B. Limit To is a mini-version of the search options applied to your results (see above).
-If you select Show More the whole window with all available options will appear.
+Limit To is a mini-version of the search options applied to your results (see above).
+If you select Show More the entire window with all available options will appear.

-D. Subject is an automatic clustering of the results into partial subjects.
-The usability varies depending on the composition of the results list.
+Subject is an automatic clustering of the results into partial subjects.
+The usability varies depending on the composition of the result list.

-F. Publisher is the publishing house which published the articles/books shown in the results list.
+Publisher is the publishing house which published the articles/books shown in the result list.